New methods to find patches of invisible integer lattice points: New methods to find closer hidden forests

 Using these four numbers as the $y$-values of our $\Hforest{4}$ and the four values 134,043 to 134,046 as the $x$-values, we get a hidden forest $H^4_{(134043,184785885)}$ with the following $\gcd$-grid:

 By Equation~(\ref{eqn:QP_converse}), we retrieve a matrix $M$ from the $\gcd$-grid above as follows:

 Applying the \texttt{QP}-algorithm to $M$, we get the following quasiprime matrix

-And applying the \texttt{CRT}-algorithm to $\QP$ does indeed yield the forest $H^4_{(134043,184785885)}$ as desired. \end{example}
+Then applying the \texttt{CRT}-algorithm to $\QP$ does indeed yield the forest $H^4_{(134043,184785885)}$ as desired. \end{example}

 \begin{remark} The hidden forest $H^4_{(134043,184785885)}$ is distance $d \approx 1.84786 \times 10^{8}$ from the origin.
-Had we used the only known method to date in the literature (that is, the prime matrix $P$ and Theorem~\ref{thm:2by2_case}), then we would find a hidden forest $\Hforest{4}$ with
+In comparison recall Example \ref{exam:4by4_hidden_forest}, where we used the only known method to date in the literature (that is, the prime matrix $P_4$ and Theorem~\ref{thm:2by2_case}).
+Using that traditional method we found the hidden forest $H^4_{(x_1,y_1)}$ with